Julianne2025/Data-Analytics-Portfolio/README.md

 ***Freight Spend Analysis***

-This freight spend data comes from one large consolidated freight invoice that contained over 3500 freight invoices for the week of May 21, 2010 for a large battery manufacturing company that later closed.
-It was a publicly traded company.
+This freight spend data comes from one large consolidated freight invoice that contained over 3500 freight invoices for one week in 2010 for a large manufacturing company that later closed.

-I downloaded the original consolidated freight invoice csv file weekly from the website of the freight invoice company that audited the invoices and paid the carriers in 2010.
+The original consolidated freight invoice csv file was downloaded weekly from the website of a freight invoice company that audited the invoices and paid the carriers.
 At that time, I loaded the invoice data into Excel and used VBA macros to correct GL codes before uploading that data into the ERP system.

 Now I have imported this invoice and chart of accounts tables into Power BI from SQL Server for demonstration purposes as fact and COA tables.
 DAX measures are included.
 Dashboards are published to my Power BI Service account.

 ***Business Q&A***:  What is the freight spend analysis?
 Freight KPIs, freight spend by Top 20 carriers, Top 12 shipping facilities, Top 12 receiving facilities, Top 12 branch locations, Top GL freight expenses, freight cost per mile, freight cost per pound.

 ***Business Problems***:  Lack of timely freight spend analysis.
-Data is from one consolidated invoice for one week so no trend or budget data is available.
+No trend or budget data is available.

 - weekly_freight_analysis_invoice_D2L052110.pbix
 - weekly_freight_cost_overview.png ![freight](https://github.com/Julianne2025/Data-Analytics-Portfolio/blob/main/Power-BI/weekly_freight_cost_overview_invoice_D2L052126.png)